feljor/playstore-scraper-with-api/README.md

 Available methods:
 - [getApps](#getapps): Retrieve a list of applications from one of the collections at Google Play.
 - [getAppDetail](#getappdetail): Retrieves the full detail of an application.
+- [search](#search): Retrieves a list of apps that results of searching by the given term.
+- [searchSuggestion](#searchsuggestion): Given a string returns up to five suggestion to complete a search query term.
+- [getReviews](#getreviews): Retrieves a page of reviews for a specific application.
+- [getSimilarApps](#getsimilarapps): Returns a list of similar apps to the one specified.
+- [developer](#developer): Returns the list of applications by the given developer name.
+- [permissions](#permissions): Returns the list of permissions an app has access to.

 ### getApps
 Retrieve a list of applications from one of the collections at Google Play.
 Options: